Probabilistic Analysis of Edge Elimination for Euclidean TSP: Introduction

-\textbf{New results.} In this paper we evaluate the edge elimination criteria of \cite{Hougardy} and \cite{Jonker}.
-To achieve this, we consider instances consisting of $n$ uniformly distributed points in the unit square.
+\textbf{New results.} In this paper we evaluate the edge elimination criteria of \cite{Hougardy} and \cite{Jonker} on random instances.
 We show that the expected number of edges that remain after the edge elimination procedure of \cite{Hougardy} is $\Theta(n)$ while the expected number after the procedure in \cite{Jonker} is $\Theta(n^2)$.
-Due to the complexity, only the non-recursive part of the edge elimination procedure of both papers are analyzed.
 Note that instances with $\Theta(n)$ edges are still NP-hard, as the reduction shown in \cite{euclideannpp} creates instances with $\Theta(n)$ non-useless edges.
-Nonetheless, this shows that there is a practical preprocessing algorithm that is also theoretically guaranteed to eliminates all but $\Theta(n)$ edges on smoothed instances.
+Nonetheless, this shows that there is a practical preprocessing algorithm that eliminates all but $\Theta(n)$ edges on random instances.

-\textbf{Outline of the paper.} First we will briefly summarize the previous work from \cite{Hougardy} and \cite{Jonker}.
-Then we will develop a modified criterion based on \cite{Hougardy} to estimate the probability that an edge can be deleted by the original criterion.
-This criterion detects an edge as useless if the vertices of the instance lying in any of a prescribed set of distinct, disk-shaped regions satisfy a certain condition.
-We show negative correlation between certain related events to get rid of the mutual dependencies and get an estimate on the probability that none of the regions fulfils the edge elimination condition.
+\textbf{Structure of the paper.} After we first describe our model and notation for this paper, we give an outline of the key ideas of the edge elimination procedures from \cite{Hougardy} and \cite{Jonker} and our results.
+Then, in the analysis for \cite{Hougardy}, we will develop a modified edge elimination criterion to estimate the probability that an edge can be deleted by the original criterion.
+For the new criterion we introduce a new construction: a prescribed set of distinct, disk-shaped regions, called test regions, that is a function of the edges.
+An edge is useless if one of its test regions satisfy a certain condition.
+We get an estimate on the probability that none of the regions fulfills the edge elimination condition.
 Using this estimate, it is possible to show that the expected number of remaining edges after the edge elimination procedure is asymptotically linear.
 In the second part, we investigate the same questions for the procedure described in \cite{Jonker}.
-The edge elimination criterion presented there detects a useless edge if there are no vertices in a hyperbola-shaped region.
-We bound the area of this region depending on the position of the vertices and show that it is not empty with constant probability which then implies that the expected number of the remaining edges is asymptotically quadratic.
+For every edge $pq$ and a different vertex $r$, a hyperbola-shaped region is constructed.
+The edge elimination criterion presented there detects a useless edge if there are no vertices other than $p,q,r$ in the region.
+We bound the area of this region and show that it contains another vertex with constant probability which then implies that the expected number of the remaining edges is asymptotically quadratic.